DonaTo-Project/donato/README.md

 #### Third login: admin again

-Login again with your admin credentials and go to the "Requests section": here you can see yuour previously submitted application, just approve it and logout
+Login again with your admin credentials and go to the "Requests section": here you can see your previously submitted application, just approve it and logout

 #### Purchase: donor